-For this occasion, Atlantic 12 will publish the exhibition poster, Machines à dessiner, in a limited edition.
-Reproduced on offset in a 70x50cm format, the poster Machines à dessiner will be available in a signed and numbered version of 200 copies as well as unsigned or numbered versions 2).
+For this occasion, Atlantic 12 published the exhibition poster, Machines à dessiner, in a limited edition.
+Reproduced on offset in a 70x50cm format, the poster Machines à dessiner was available in a signed and numbered version of 200 copies as well as unsigned or numbered versions 2).

 François was filmed during creation process by Vladimir Peeters.
 From this footage the movie Naissance d’une affiche was produced by Musée des Arts et Métiers and Les Piérides SPRL 3).
 The movie was a huge succes with over 200,000 views in the first week after publication on Facebook 4).
 See Naissance d’une affiche for more details about this movie.

 The exhibition was officially opened on October 24, 2016 with a press meeting in the afternoon and a special opening event in the evening.
 You can read more about the opening at Opening of Machines à dessiner.

 Machines à dessiner wants to emphasise the beauty of drawing.
 In the Naissance d’une affiche movie it shows how François Schuiten made his drawing, but it also gives you the opportunity to make your own drawings by offering free pencils and place to draw.